 Watercolor paint is soft and beautiful.
 The color usually bleeds, so if you want a crisp line, create a stencil with freezer paper.
 The watercolor also makes a great background, rather than a fill, and can be used for landscapes, starscapes, or more.

 Acrylic and fabric paints have a more intense color.
 These paints dry fairly fast, but you can mix and blend the color if you work quickly.
 The paint stays mainly on the surface, so if you work with a small brush, you can paint crisp lines right up to the edge of where your embroidery will go.

 Follow the basic crayon tinting instructions for transferring.
 If you are using acrylic or other opaque paints, they will cover any lines within.

 Place your fabric in a hoop as you would for embroidery.
 It acts as a stretched canvas would.

 If you are using acrylic or other opaque paints, they will most likely cover any detail lines within an area.
 You can either try to paint around the lines or go back and retrace or freehand them later.

 When the paint has dried, place a piece of scrap fabric over it and heat set with an iron.

 Some paints dry soft and flexible.
 Acrylic paint, however, dries hard.
 If you are stitching through the painted area, bring the needle through with caution, as making excess holes will show in the paint.

 Other Tinting Methods

 Just about any medium, you would use to color fabric can be used for tinting.
-Fabric markers, dyes, stamp pads and more are all options.
-Play with and test crayons, colored pencils, and paints, and then start experimenting with other techniques too.
+Fabric markers, dyes, and stamp pads are options.
+Play with and test crayons, colored pencils, and paints, and then start experimenting with other techniques, too.